-Canadian courts have generally accepted that inadvertent disclosure does not waive solicitor-client privilege.174 Nevertheless, one Court has held that the privilege was lost after inadvertent disclosure of a privileged communication, deciding that it was possible to introduce the information into evidence if it was important to the outcome of the case and there was no reasonable alternative evidence that could serve that purpose.175 In contrast, see L'Abbé v.
-Allen-V anguard Corp.,176 in which the Ontario Superior Court of Justice held that truly inadvertent disclosure should not be treated as waiver of privilege unless the party making the disclosure is truly reckless or delays in asserting the privilege or certain other conditions are met.177 Privilege may be lost through inadvertent disclosure based on considerations including: the manner of disclosure, the timing of disclosure, the timing of
+Canadian courts have generally accepted that inadvertent disclosure does not waive solicitor-client privilege.
+175 Nevertheless, one court has held that the privilege was lost after inadvertent disclosure of a privileged communication, deciding that it was possible to introduce the information into evidence if it was important to the outcome of the case, and there was no reasonable alternative evidence that could serve that purpose.
+176 In contrast, see L'Abbé v.
+Allen-Vanguard Corp., 177 in which the Ontario Superior Court of Justice held that truly inadvertent disclosure should not be treated as waiver of privilege unless the party making the disclosure is truly reckless or delays in asserting the privilege or certain other conditions are met.
+178 Privilege

-174 See Elliot v.
-Toronto (City) (2001), 54 OR (3d) 472 (SC) at para 10; John Sopinka, Sidney N. Lederman & Alan W. Bryant, THE LAW OF EVIDENCE IN CANADA, 2d ed.
-(Toronto: Butterworths, 1999) at 766-67; Dublin v.
-Montessori Jewish Day School of Toronto, 2007 CarswellOnt 1663 (SCJ); Sommerville Belkin Industries Ltd. v.
-Brocklesh Transport and Others (1985), 1985 CanLII 563 (BC SC), 65 BCLR 260 (SC) (CanLII); National Bank Financial Ltd. v.
-Daniel Potter et al., 2005 NSSC 113, 233 NSR (2d) 123 (CanLII); National Bank Financial Ltd. v.
-Daniel Potter, 2004 NSSC 100, 224 NSR (2d) 231 (CanLII); Autosurvey Inc. v.
-Prevost, [2005] OJ No 4291 (CanLII) (ONSC), O'Dea v O'Dea, 2019 NLSC 206 (NL SC).
+^{175.} See Elliot v Toronto (City) (2001), 54 OR (3d) 472 (SC) at para 10; John Sopinka, Sidney N. Lederman & Alan W. Bryant, The Law of Evidence in Canada, 2d ed.
+(Toronto: Butterworths, 1999) at 766-67; Dublin v Montessori Jewish Day School of Toronto, 2007 CarswellOnt 1663 (SCJ); Sommerville Belkin Industries Ltd. v Brocklesh Transport and Others, 1985 CanLII 563 (BC SC); National Bank Financial Ltd. v Daniel Potter et al, 2005 NSSC 113 (CanLII); National Bank Financial Ltd. v Daniel Potter, 2004 NSSC 100 (CanLII); Autosurvey Inc. v Prevost, 2005 CanLII 36255 (ON SC), O'Dea v O'Dea, 2019 NLSC 206.

-175 See Metcalfe v.
-Metcalfe, 2001 MBCA 35, 198 DLR (4th) 318 (CanLII) para 28.
+^{176.} See Metcalfe v Metcalfe, 2001 MBCA 35 (CanLII) at para 28.

-176 L'Abbé v.
-Allen-Vanguard, 2011 ONSC 7575 (CanLII); EDRM, EDRM Diagram Elements, online: EDRM; Minister of National Revenue v.
-Thornton, 2012 FC 1313 (CanLII); McDermott v.
-McDermott, 2013 BCSC 534 (CanLII).
+^{177.} L'Abbé, supra note 23; Minister of National Revenue v Thornton, 2012 FC 1313 (CanLII); McDermott v McDermott, 2013 BCSC 534 (CanLII).

-177 See Canadian Imperial Bank of Commerce v.
-The Queen, 2015 TCC 280, where the Court denied CIBC's request to rereview certain records previously coded by a third-party provider as subject to litigation privilege to determine whether the records were also covered by solicitor-client privilege, after the litigation had concluded and the records were no longer subject to litigation privilege.
+^{178.} See Canadian Imperial Bank of Commerce v The Queen, 2015 TCC 280, where the Court denied CIBC's request to re-review certain records previously coded by a third-party provider as subject to litigation privilege to determine whether the records were also covered by solicitor-client privilege, after the litigation had concluded and the records were no longer subject to litigation privilege.
 The Court held that in this case, where there were already significant delays, it would be unfair to the opposing party to allow the further review.

-assertion of privilege, who has seen the documents, prejudice to either party, or the requirements of fairness, justice, and search for truth.178
+may be lost through inadvertent disclosure based on considerations including: the manner of disclosure, the timing of disclosure, the timing of assertion of privilege, who has seen the documents, prejudice to either party, or the requirements of fairness, justice, and the search for truth.179

 The issue of volume was addressed in L'Abbé v.
 Allen-Vanguard Corp., where the Master held that court inspection of 6,000 inadvertently produced documents over which privilege was claimed was not a viable option.
 Instead, the Master placed on the parties the obligation of narrowing the dispute in relation to those documents.
-In so doing, the Master directed the parties to first try to reach agreement with respect to probative value and relevance of the documents and then to attempt to come to agreement on categories of documents that should be available at trial.
+In so doing, the Master directed the parties to first try to reach agreement with respect to probative value and relevance of the documents, and then to attempt to come to agreement on categories of documents that should be available at trial.
 Finally, once the number of documents was reduced, the parties were to consider what process could be used to filter the documents for relevance and privilege, including considering technological solutions.
 The Master held that "cost effectiveness, practicality and privilege should be the touchstones.
-The exercise should be governed by the '3Cs' of cooperation, communication and common sense."179
+The exercise should be governed by the '3Cs' of cooperation, communication and common sense."
+180